 USPS is the Cheapest Way to Ship a Canvas or Painting

-If you’re looking for the cheapest way to ship your hard canvas, the best option is to ship with the US Postal Service.
+If you’re looking for the cheapest way to ship your hard canvas, shipping with the US Postal Service is the best option.
 USPS offers the best mix of affordable rates and quick delivery times, as long as your canvas isn’t too big.
 If it’s one of those enormous canvases that cover up an entire wall, however, you’ll be better off going with UPS.

 That being said, most canvases are lightweight items (under 16 oz) that aren’t too big.
-Therefore, your best bet is to ship them USPS First Class Package service.
-First Class Package is hands-down the cheapest way to send lightweight items, and delivery occurs between 1-3 business days.
-It also comes with door-to-door tracking in the United States.
+Therefore, your best bet is to ship them is USPS Ground Advantage service.
+Ground Advantage is hands-down the cheapest way to send lightweight items, and delivery occurs between an estimated 2-5 business days.
+It also comes with door-to-door tracking in the United States and $100 of built-in insurance.
 What’s not to love?

 Save Money with Shipping Software

 As it the case with shipping anything else, you’ll save the most money when you use shipping software to buy discounted postage.
 Online shipping software solutions allow you to access rates such as USPS Commercial Pricing, which represents the deepest discounts that USPS offers.
 USPS typically reserves these discounts for huge shippers sending out more than 50,000 packages a year.
 However, the best shipping software solutions pass these savings along to you for free!

 Since a canvas is a delicate item, you’ll want to take all the necessary steps to protect it during transit.
 The best way to do this is to include plenty of packing material inside your box.
 You can use different types of packing material such as packing paper, tape, bubble wrap, and foam sheets to cover the canvas.
 We’ve outlined some simple steps to follow below: